 - Isolation in action: Case studies for uncategorized Web sites, elimination of Java and Flash, phishing prevention

-Watch this in-depth live video panel discussion, featuring: Alexander Hinchliffe, Threat Intelligence Analyst, Ramon De Boer, Inside Systems Engineer, Team Lead, EMEA, Batuhan Uslu, CSS, Corporate Sales Representative, EMEA, Steve Gerrard, Cybersecurity Solutions, EMEA and your moderator, Matthew Harper: e-Marketing Manager.
+Watch this in-depth live video panel discussion, featuring: Alexander Hinchliffe, Threat Intelligence Analyst, Ramon De Boer, Inside Systems Engineer, Team Lead, EMEA, Batuhan Uslu, CSS, Corporate Sales Representative, EMEA, Steve Gerrard, Cybersecurity Solutions, EMEA, Omar Amarin, Sales Engineer, EMEA and your moderator, Matthew Harper: EMEA Marketing manager.

 Our panelists will discuss the following: